-Students will be asked to prepare a 5-page (minimum) document which motivates a question on gender issues.
-Each student will do a short presentation of that question in class on the day it is due.
-More details will be provided on ways to develop and evaluate your question on the first day of class.
-The first term test will use a combination of the instructor's and the best students' questions as exam questions.
+Students will be asked to prepare a 5 page (minimum) document which motivates a question on gender issues.
+The student will do a short presentation of their work in class on the day it is due.
+More details will be provided on ways to develop and evaluate a question on the first day of class.